 - Learn to move yourself away instead of trying to push them off you.
 This is relevant in situations where you are trying to create space and shrimp away from your sparring partner.

 - Discover how to use your quickness and scrambling ability to your advantage.

-Smaller and Faster Teammates
+Smaller and Faster Opponents

 For dealing with smaller opponents, take these tips to heart: